Catalog Year: 2020-2021

 |Laboratory Methods in Cognitive and Behavioral Neuroscience|

 |Take two credits in teaching practicum, one each semester||2|

 The research credit requirement can be met through completion of a master's thesis (recommended) or other research course as approved by the program.

 |Select 6 credits in either a master's thesis or other research course 1||6|

-Students can complete the 72 credit requirement through credits of additional coursework as approved by the program/advisor.
-Six of these courses must be outside of the cognitive and behavioral neuroscience program.
+Students can complete the 72 credit requirement through credits of additional coursework, within or outside the department, with prior approval of the advisor.

 To advance to candidacy, students must complete all core courses required by the program.
 Students must also successfully complete and pass written and oral comprehensive exams.